wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

                 if status.status.failCount > 0 {
                     self.remainingLabel.isHidden = false
                     self.remainingLabel.text = "Remaining attempts: " + status.remainingAttempts

                     // ... see determining the biometry status } else {
                     self.remainingLabel.isHidden = true

-                }
+                    // ... wait for the user to enter the PIN code }
             } else {
                 // Show the UI relevant to the activaton status.